coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 ## Coalton to the rescue, take two

-Coalton is based around a system of organized polymorphism (called *type classes*) that allows for extensibility and composability in a statically typed manner.
+Coalton has a system for ad hoc polymorphism called *type classes*.
+Type classes allow one to extend existing functionality of a program, like that of the `+` or `*` operators, in a composable and statically typed manner.
 For example, this ring of algebraic numbers

 $$
 \mathbb{Z}[\sqrt{2}] = \left\\\{a\_1 + a\_2\sqrt{2} : a\_1,a\_2\in \mathbb{Z}\right\\\}
 $$

 can be modeled as pairs of integers $[a\_1; a\_2]$ that obey certain laws.
-For instance, with a little bit of algebra, we can derive a multiplication law like so:
+We can derive one such law, a multiplication law, with a little bit of algebra:

 $$
 \begin{aligned}